barumau/pandunia/english/english-pandunia.md

 little (few, not many) - shau
 little (small; a little, somewhat) - lili
 live (be alive, living) - jiu
-live in (reside in, inhabit) - doma
+live in (reside in, inhabit) - be dom
 livermorium - livermorium
 lizard - saur
 llama - liama